umbel/awslogin/README.md

 ## awslogin
-A small utility to simplify AWS MFA logons from the command line.
+A small **macOS** utility to simplify AWS MFA logons from the command line.
 It allows MFA authentication to any main or federated AWS account profile defined in `~/.aws/credentials`.
 It expects entries in that file to be formatted with 3 additional variables that are not part of the Amazon specs (read more below).
 Hehe's an example of how that file should be formatted:

 <pre><code>
 [default]